Three areas where you can save money

 How to Save Money:

-Even better than the cash option, is buying a gift card for your regular grocery store or favourite eatery: you can purchase a card for whatever amount you set your budget at and then anything you don’t spend can be used at a later date rather than burning a hole in your pocket the way change tends to!
+Even better than the cash option is buying a gift card for your regular grocery store or favorite eatery: you can purchase a card for whatever amount you set your budget at and then anything you don’t spend can be used at a later date rather than burning a hole in your pocket the way change tends to!

 Finally, try to “eat the cupboards” for at least 2-3 meals per week and use items that you already have in your kitchen cupboards or in the freezer.
 Often we buy things on sale because they’re a good deal and then forget to eat them… take a look through your food cupboards; you might be surprised how much is actually there!